 San Isabel National Forest contains 19 of the state’s 54 fourteeners.
 It’s located in central Colorado, from Leadville south past Salida.

 Chalk Creek Canyon – Located on County Road 162, southwest of Buena Vista.
-A number of sights including Agnes Vaille Falls, Mount Princeton, Saint Elmo ghost town and Tincup Pass (4×4).
+A number of sights including Agnes Vaille Falls, Mount Princeton, Saint Elmo and Hancock ghost towns and Tincup Pass (4×4).
 There is a campground situated near Chalk Lake, but primitive, car camping does not exist in the canyon.

 Clear Creek Reservoir – Located between Leadville and Buena Vista on US 24.
 The reservoir is located very close to the US 24, with a campground.
 There’s also countless primitive sites along the county road.
 The ghost town of Winfield lies 12 miles down at the end of the road, passing Vicksburg, another former mining town on the way back.

 Cottonwood Pass – This scenic highway connects Buena Vista and the San Isabel NF to the east, with the town of Almont (near Gunnison) and the Gunnison NF to the west.
 Primitive car camping is easy to find.